damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 ```
 What does comprise the documentation of disposal instructions?

- 1. Identifying the disposable components/ products that are designed for single-use, which means they get discarded immediately after use.
+ 1. Identifying the disposable components or products that are designed for single-use, which means they get discarded immediately after use.
- 2. Identifying the material of disposable component/ product.
+ 2. Identifying the material of disposable component or product.
 Disposable products are most often made from
     - Polystyrene
     - Plastic
     - Cotton
     - etc.
-3. Considering the environmental impacts including
+3. Distinguishing the disposal methods for each component or product including:
    - Recyclable: a process of turning waste into another form of new and reusable materialsa process of turning waste into another form of new and reusable materials
    - Non-recyclable
    - Conditionally recyclable: this tells you if any additional steps are required before recycling  the component or product.
+4. Describing the environmental impacts
-   - Describing the negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options.
+   - The negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options.
-4. End of life of the product for disposing or recycling
+5. End of life of the product for disposing or recycling
-5. Determining what material can be recycled many times
+6. Determining what material can be recycled many times

 How to visualize the process of disposal?